Here it’s polite to stare

 Rare but beautiful: The art of snow

-You rarely see snowflakes in an art museum painting.
+Snowflakes rarely drift through an art museum painting.
 So I tip my warmest hat to these six artists who accepted the challenge.
-See how they transformed fleeting moments of wintry beauty into timeless works of art.
+They transformed fleeting moments of beauty into timeless works of art.

 Read more